If you were injured in a San Antonio truck accident, you could be entitled to compensation for your damages.

 Why You Need an 18-Wheeler Accident Lawyer in San Antonio on Your Side

-At The Zimmerman Law Firm, we understand how these insurance companies and defense attorneys work.
+At The Zimmerman Law Firm, our San Antonio truck accident lawyers understand how these insurance companies and defense attorneys work.
 We are well-versed in the tactics they use to undervalue claims.
-We will gather all evidence, speak with witnesses, and handle communications with the trucking company’s insurance company and lawyers.
+Our legal team will gather all evidence, speak with witnesses, and handle communications with the trucking company’s insurance company and lawyers.
 We won’t let them take advantage of your inexperience with the claims process.

 If your case doesn’t resolve through negotiations, we will file a lawsuit on your behalf.
 Sometimes this will get the trucking company back to the negotiating table with a fair offer.
 In cases where they are still unwilling to entertain a reasonable settlement offer, we will prepare your case for trial.
 We have a proven record of success in the Texas courts.
 We aren’t afraid to go up against these big trucking companies.